RectifiedHR: Enable Efficient High-Resolution Synthesis via Energy Rectification: Experiments

 \subsection{Evaluation Setup}

-Our experiments use SDXL~\cite{sdxl} as the base model, which by default generates images at a resolution of $1024\times1024$.
-Furthermore, our method can also be applied to Stable Diffusion and transformer-based diffusion models such as WAN~\cite{wan} and SD3~\cite{sd3}, as demonstrated in Fig.~\ref{fig:apps} and Supplementary~\ref{sec:A_3}.
-The specific evaluation metrics and methods are provided in Supplementary~\ref{sec:A_7}.
-The comparison includes state-of-the-art training-free methods: Demofusion~\cite{demofusion}, DiffuseHigh~\cite{diffusehigh}, HiDiffusion~\cite{hidiffusion}, CutDiffusion~\cite{cutdiffusion}, ElasticDiffusion~\cite{elasticdiffusion}, FreCas~\cite{frecas}, FouriScale~\cite{fouriscale}, ScaleCrafter~\cite{scalecrafter}, and AccDiffusion~\cite{accdiffusion}.
+Our experiments use SDXL~\citep{sdxl} as the base model, which by default generates images at a resolution of $1024\times1024$.
+Furthermore, our method can also be applied to Stable Diffusion and transformer-based diffusion models such as WAN~\citep{wan} and SD3~\citep{sd3}, as demonstrated in Fig.~\ref{fig:apps} and Sec.~\ref{sec:apply_to_sd3}.
+The specific evaluation metrics and methods are provided in Sec.~\ref{sec:details}.
+We follow prior protocols and randomly select 1,000 prompts from LAION-5B~\citep{laion} for text-to-image generation.
+The comparison includes state-of-the-art training-free methods: Demofusion~\citep{demofusion}, DiffuseHigh~\citep{diffusehigh}, HiDiffusion~\citep{hidiffusion}, CutDiffusion~\citep{cutdiffusion}, ElasticDiffusion~\citep{elasticdiffusion}, FreCas~\citep{frecas}, FouriScale~\citep{fouriscale}, ScaleCrafter~\citep{scalecrafter}, and AccDiffusion~\citep{accdiffusion}.
 Quantitative assessments focus on upsampling to $2048\times2048$ and $4096\times4096$ resolutions.
 All baseline methods are fairly and fully reproduced.
 For the $2048\times2048$ resolution setting, we set $T_{\text{min}}$ to 40, $T_{\text{max}}$ to 50, $N$ to 2, $\omega_{\text{min}}$ to 5, $\omega_{\text{max}}$ to 30, $M_T$ to 1, and $M_{\omega}$ to 1.
 For the $4096\times4096$ resolution setting, we set $T_{\text{min}}$ to 40, $T_{\text{max}}$ to 50, $N$ to 3, $\omega_{\text{min}}$ to 5, $\omega_{\text{max}}$ to 50, $M_T$ to 0.5, and $M_{\omega}$ to 0.5.
-All experiments are conducted using 8 NVIDIA A800 GPUs unless specified.
-The above hyperparameters are obtained through a hyperparameter search, with detailed ablation studies provided in Supplementary~\ref{sec:A_4}.
+The above hyperparameters are obtained through a hyperparameter search, with detailed ablation studies provided in Sec.~\ref{sec:A.4}.
+More qualitative results are presented in Sec.~\ref{sec:Q_results_} and Sec.~\ref{sec:M_I_R}.